ameena5432/Project_Zen_Mom/README.md

      Here I'm demonstrating following things :

-     - 1) I have assumed that some characters like '?' , '&' have come as junk inputs in our data.
-I have converted them to NaN (Not a Number) and
-                 calculated the factor label

-     - 2) I have cleansed the rows with NaN(Not a Number) from Moms_Response.csv and then calculated the factor label.
+     - 1) I have cleansed the rows with junk characters and I have cleansed the rows with NaN(Not a Number) from Moms_Response.csv and then calculated the factor label.

-    - 3) Hence from the Moms_Response file , Survery Response Id : srv_res_1 , Mom_Id : mom_1 and Session_id :  session_1 has answered only 2 questions
+    - 2) Hence from the Moms_Response file , Survery Response Id : srv_res_1 , Mom_Id : mom_1 and Session_id :  session_1 has answered only 2 questions
             and out of the 2 questions answered, question 1 has highest score of 3 from that survey.
 Therefore we see "medium stress" as the most influencial factor for this Mom's Session.